 Les Productions Figlio

-Founded by Artistic Director and choreographer Serge Bennathan, Les Productions Figlio is devoted to the creation of diverse artistic works that break creative barriers.
+Founded by Artistic Director and choreographer Serge Bennathan in 2006, Les Productions Figlio is devoted to the creation of diverse artistic works that break creative barriers.
 Our projects encompass dance, theatre, music, multi-media, visual art and literary works.
 Through imagination, poetry and humor, Les Productions Figlio uses art to reach out to people of all ages and backgrounds.
 The company is based in Vancouver, BC Canada.

 Serge Bennathan is an extraordinary creator with solid professional relationships with Canadian producers and presenters in Vancouver, Toronto, Montreal and Canadian centres.
 His work through Les Productions Figlio is interdisciplinary and we believe that our work can reach out to dance, theatre and visual arts audiences.
 It is part of our philosophy to build a diverse network of partners to help create, develop, produce and disseminate our artistic work and we believe that we have demonstrated this in our operations to date.